 Yet Gallup Research found that 65% of American employees said they had received no recognition from their manager – IN A YEAR!

-(For tips and tricks on rewards & recognition, sign up for the free 4 part mini series Rewards & Recognition)
+(For tips and tricks on rewards & recognition, check out our blog on Rewards & Recognition)

 Employees with a loyalist mentality also have: